WATCH LIVE INSIDE THE GIRAFFE BARN

 All eyes on the giraffe calf

-Keep an eye on the tallest baby in town with Woodland Park Zoo’s newest animal cam.
-Born August 6 to mom Olivia, this male giraffe calf is already over 6 feet tall!
+Keep an eye on the tallest baby in town with Woodland Park Zoo’s giraffe barn cam.
+Born August 6 to mom Olivia, this male giraffe calf, named Misawa, came into the world at 6 feet tall and grows taller every day!
 We're taking a peek inside a portion of the indoor barn built especially for the giraffes at Woodland Park Zoo (think very tall doors!).
 The family also has access to other parts of the barn not seen by the camera, including an outdoor area.
-Eventually in a few months time the calf will be introduced to the grasslands of the zoo's African Savanna exhibit, which also includes zebra, gazelle, oryx and ostrich.
+As the weather warms and the rain subsides, the calf will begin to spend more time on the grasslands of the zoo's African Savanna exhibit, which also includes zebra, gazelle, oryx and ostrich.

 Best times to watch:

 - The cam is located inside the giraffe barn.
-You are most likely to see the calf and mom inside the barn in the morning and evening when they are nursing and resting
+You are most likely to see the calf and mom inside the barn in the morning and evening when they are resting

 - The young family has access to an outdoor area adjacent to their barn starting around 11:00 a.m. each day; viewing from the cam may be sporadic throughout the afternoon, as the calf and mom can choose to be indoors or outdoors.